 Therefore, they won’t get paid if they do not receive a commission from the seller.
 This is precisely why co-broking is so crucial in New York City.

 Real estate commissions get paid as a part of the closing costs on the house, and they get paid as a lump sum sent to the seller’s brokerage.
-They are not given directly to the agents who worked on the deal for legal reasons.

-In New York City, all agents have to work underneath a brokerage.
-The brokerage is there to help market the properties and ensure that nobody performed any illegal activity.
+In New York City, all agents have to work under a brokerage.
+The brokerage helps market the properties and ensures that nobody performs any illegal activity.

 Most home sellers should expect to pay around 4 to 6 percent of the house’s total price as a commission.

-So if you have a $1,000,0000 home, the total commission would be $6,000.
+So, if you have a $1,000,0000 home, the total commission would be $6,000.

 This gets split between all the brokers and agents.
 If it’s 50/50 down, then each person would get the following from this sale: